Entry-Level Driver Training Mandate

 The Commercial Vehicle Training Association is the largest association of commercial truck driving schools.
 Their primary goal is to work with carriers and associate members, such as Advanced Career Institute, on critical industry issues and highway safety through quality training.

-Lastly, the Training Provider Registry is the FMCSA’s web portal to help prospective students find and locate training providers who have registered and been approved to teach the ELDT-approved curriculum.
-It will also keep records of CDL applicants that have completed the required entry-level driver training course.
-It will be the best place to find answers to all your questions concerning ELDT.
+Lastly, the Training Provider Registry is the FMCSA’s web portal to help prospective students find and locate training providers.
+It also keeps records of CDL applicants who have finished the required training.
+Students can use the site to find answers to common ELDT questions.

-Ready to get your new career started?
-Contact us or give us a call at 866-756-8841 to get your spot reserved today!
+Students who Want to Learn More Or enroll can Contact us or give us a call at 866-756-8841 to reserve a spot!

 X